IBM/event-automation/_es_11.3/01-about/01-whats-new.md

 ## Release 11.3.2

-### IBM Support to additional databases when using the JDBC sink connector
+### IBM Support for additional databases when using the JDBC sink connector

 In addition to the support for Oracle databases, IBM Support is now extended to DB2, Microsoft SQL Server, MySQL, and PostgreSQL databases when using the [JDBC sink connector]({{ 'connectors/kc-sink-jdbc-aiven/installation' | relative_url}}).